Hike #20: The Apartment Hike–First Installment

 Entry fee: a good attitude

-The premise of this hike was to: make our way across the city hitting up the apartments of as many people as possible taking 30 minutes at each stop to eat, socialize, and imbibe.
+The purpose of this hike: make our way across the city hitting up the apartments of as many people as possible taking 30 minutes at each stop to eat, socialize, and imbibe (I don’t know if that qualifies as a “purpose”, but whatever.)
 This turned out to be no small feat on a number of levels.
-Not only did it require some serious premeditation in terms of route and timing, but its success also hinged on:
+Not only did it require some serious thought in terms of route and timing, but its success also hinged on:

-Not to sell my friends short, but I was blown away by the enthusiasm and pure number of people willing to hang out with toothless dudes in a pub in the Tenderloin in the middle of a sunny Saturday afternoon.
-Way to be awesome.
+Not to sell my friends short, but I was blown away by the enthusiasm and number of people willing to hang out with toothless dudes in a pub in the Tenderloin in the middle of a sunny Saturday afternoon and make this hike awesome.
+Because that’s what it was.

 Rules:

-With a start time of 10am and the strict 30-min-per-stop policy, we figured we should hit our final destination around 7pm.
+With a start time of 10am and a strict 30-min-per-stop policy, we figured we should hit our final destination around 7pm.

 First stop: Peterson’s, the Tendernob